awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 ### HttpEndpoint is not enabled for cluster <cluster\_ID><a name="data-api.troubleshooting.http-endpoint-not-enabled"></a>

 The cause for this issue is almost always one of the following:
-+ The Data API isn't enabled for the Aurora Serverless DB cluster\.
-To use the Data API with an Aurora Serverless DB cluster, the Data API must be enabled for the DB cluster\.
++ The Data API isn't enabled for the Aurora Serverless v1 DB cluster\.
+To use the Data API with an Aurora Serverless v1 DB cluster, the Data API must be enabled for the DB cluster\.
 + The DB cluster was renamed after the Data API was enabled for it\.

 If the Data API has not been enabled for the DB cluster, enable it\.
+Make sure that it's an Aurora Serverless v1 cluster\.
+Currently, you can't use the Data API with Aurora Serverless v2\.

 If the DB cluster was renamed after the Data API was enabled for the DB cluster, disable the Data API and then enable it again\.